Karen Hellekson: Fan studies

 Hellekson has published on topics relating to the fan community.
 Her highest-cited research article is on gift culture in online fandom, in which she posits that "giving, receiving, and reciprocating are the three central tenets of participation in online media fandom".
 A response from Abigail De Kosnik counters that female fans writing fan fiction without financial compensation "risk institutionalizing a lack of compensation for all women that practice this art in the future."
 Hellekson has also written on the attempted monetization of fan fiction by the short-lived FanLib archive, and has compared the fan-run Archive of Our Own with various commercial sites.
 She wrote the chapter "Fandom and Fan Culture" for The Cambridge Companion to American Science Fiction.
-With Busse, she co-founded the online academic journal Transformative Works and Cultures in 2008 and continues (as of 2021) to act as its co-editor.
+With Busse, she co-founded the online academic journal Transformative Works and Cultures in 2008 and continued to act as its co-editor until 2022.
 It covers "popular media, fan communities, and transformative works" and is the earliest of two extant journals in the field of fan studies, the other being the Journal of Fandom Studies.